 In Ireland any education that occurs after second level but is not part of the third level system is known as Further Education.
 This sector is diverse and includes 32,000 studying on Post Leaving Certificate courses (PLC's), our target group [13].
 A fully comprehensive overview of the Irish Education system can be found at [14].
 As with the sector itself, the possible pathways of progression from Further Education are diverse.
 There are several issues with gaining accurate progression statistics, for instance people can be classed as both employed and in third level education, progression can be attributed back to their Second Level school or there is often no progression data available [15 p.
 94].
-However, it does appear that main progression routes for students on Further Education programmes are (not given in order) progressing to employment, progressing to third level, progressing to another Further Education programme and leaving to become unemployed.
+However, it does appear that main progressing to employment, progressing to third level, progressing to another Further Education programme and leaving to become unemployed.
 About 20% of PLC students go onto third level education[13].
 Many third level colleges, particularly the Institutes of Technology, have small quotas available for students from this sector and also have linked programmes which guarantee access from named Further Education feeder courses [16].